-Calculation of the CO_2 emission factor for each power unit m ($EF{EL,m,y}$)
+Calculation of the $CO_2$ emission factor for each power unit m ( $EF{EL,m,y}$ )

 The Brazilian DNA made available the calculation of the build margin emission.
-Therefore, the project participants used this figure for Arizona I project activity.
+Therefore, the project participants used this figure for the proposed project activity.

-However, the project participants neither have access to the decisions that the Brazilian DNA took in order to calculate the CO_2 emission factor for each power unit m nor to the spreadsheet used.
+However, the project participants neither have access to the decisions that the Brazilian DNA took in order to calculate the $CO_2$ emission factor for each power unit m nor to the spreadsheet used.
 Only final values are available for public consultation.
-Hence, the project participants are not able to describe which method has been used to calculate the CO_2 emission factor for each power unit m.
+Hence, the project participants are not able to describe which method has been used to calculate the $CO_2$ emission factor for each power unit m.

-• STEP 6 - Calculate the combined margin (CM) emission factor
+• STEP 6 - Calculate the combined margin (CM) emissions factor EFv